FrancoMelandri/lib-tiny-fp/docs/either.md

 R right(Func<R, L> onLeft);
 ```

 Get the right value of the `Either`.

-Incase the `Either`is in left state the parameter function should provde a default right value considering the left value.
+In case the `Either`is in left state the parameter function should provde a default right value considering the left value.

 ### match